NatWest student account review

-Learn more about the student bank accounts offered by NatWest.
+Learn more about the student bank account offered by NatWest.

-NatWest has two current accounts available for students – the NatWest Student Bank Account and the NatWest International Student Bank Account.
+NatWest has 1 current account available for students – the NatWest Student Bank Account.

-Below, we’ll explore some of the key details of these accounts.
+Below, we’ll explore some of the key details of this account.

 To be eligible for a NatWest Student Bank Account, you’ll need to be studying in the UK on a undergraduate course (for at least two years), a postgraduate course (for at least one year) or a nursing course (for at least one year).